What Is a Mastectomy?

 The doctor removes breast tissue, the nipple, and the areola but saves most of the skin over the breast.
 It’s only used when breast reconstruction follows immediately after a mastectomy.
 It may not be a good choice if your tumors are large or near the skin surface.

 What Is a Nipple-Sparing Mastectomy?

 You might also hear it called a total skin-sparing mastectomy.
 The doctor removes all the breast tissue, including the ducts going all the way up to the nipple and areola.
-But he saves the skin of the nipple and areola and cuts out tissues under and around them.
+But they save the skin of the nipple and areola and cut out tissues under and around them.
 If these areas are cancer-free, they can be saved.
 This method also calls for reconstruction right after the mastectomy.

 Before a Mastectomy

 - You’ll wait in a preoperative holding area.
 Your friends and family can visit, usually a couple at a time.